 Year 5 and 6 pupils may bring mobile devices into school, but are not permitted to use them during the school day, including before and after school clubs.
+Further details are available in the Mobile Phone Policy

 9. Staff using work devices outside school